I once asked for a list of books that Ravi Zacharias recommended. I was sent a list of 30 books; three of which were by George MacDonald.

 Thomas Wingfold, Curate is the story of a minister, who like many Ministers in the 19th century viewed what he did as a profession.
 After being challenged by an atheist he decides to take a closer look at what he really believes.
 (It's the first in a trilogy.)
 The first 5 or 6 chapters are pretty slow, but they are a necessary introduction to his struggle.

 Every minister would do well to read that book.

 The second book in the trilogy is one of the books Ravi recommended, Paul Faber, Surgeon.
-(I found it more interesting and it's not as long.
-It's also a love story.
+Here is a sermon from that book about hypocrisy.
+(It is tempting to share an emotionally gripping chapter about two lovers , but I won't because it would ruin the story.
+I found this book more interesting than Thomas Wingfold and it's not as long.
 After reading this it's not hard to see why he was C.S.
 Lewis' favourite author.
 There's a beauty in his writing that I have not seen anywhere else.)